Our customers have often drafted us in after a poor experience with the Public Sector Resourcing (PSR) framework.

 Regardless of the quality of service they received, they felt obliged to use the service, even though it gave them grief.

 In this post, we give a low down on the PSR framework, look at why it will underperform for your needs, and what you can do about it.

-If its job board is anything to go by, many requirements are probably not going through it.
-As of today, there are about 4 vacancies in Digital and IT – albeit, one of them sounds like it has multiple roles within it.
-This is not representative of the demand for contingent labour across Government digital programmes.
-50% of the published opportunities are inside IR35.
+Moreover, 65% of the published opportunities on PSR are inside IR35.
 Such opportunities do not attract all of the contingent labour talent pool.
-Conversely, we see a lot of traffic on Digital Outcomes and Services framework with specialist requirements that could well have been in PSR’s domain.
+Conversely, we see a lot of traffic on the Digital Outcomes and Services framework with specialist requirements that could well have been in PSR’s domain.

 Why PSR will underperform your needs